Oluwaseun241/oluwaseun.live/themes/charlolamode/content/articles/gobasic.md

 ## Intro

-We all know Golang has been in his prime for about 5yrs and picking it up is a good choice after a long ride with Python Picking Golang was not an easy task for me or anyone actually coming from a dynamically typed language though i had an ideal basics of C but was poised with Golang or Rust
-Picthing myself to go with Golang and let see how rough the terrain is......
+We all know Golang has been in his prime for about 5yrs and picking it up is a good choice after a long ride with Python Picking Golang was not an easy task for me or anyone coming from a dynamically typed language though I had an ideal basic of C but was poised with Golang or Rust Pitching myself to go with Golang and let see how rough the terrain is……

 ### Basics